Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Conclusions and Future Work

 This paper demonstrated that MPI-parallel CFD simulations on Kubernetes waste 80--95\% of their provisioned CPU cycles at synchronization barriers, and that this idle capacity can be reclaimed by co-locating concurrent simulations on the same cluster.

-Four principal findings emerged.
+Six principal findings emerged.
 First, PMPI profiling revealed that all ranks, including dense near-wall ranks, spend 80--95\% of their time at MPI barriers, with this behavior persisting under both concentric and standard Scotch partitioning.
-Second, co-locating two simulations adds only 10--13\% overhead, yielding $1.77\times$ throughput under proportional allocation and 44\% cost reduction.
-Third, throughput scales to $3.74\times$ at $N=5$ with a Pareto knee at $N=3$ (86\% efficiency), and a single-parameter analytical model predicts all data points within $\pm 4$\%.
-Fourth, a dynamic controller automated the full pipeline via KEP-1287 in-place CPU scaling, achieving $3.25\times$ for four simulations with zero pod restarts.
+Second, co-locating two simulations adds only 9--13\% overhead, yielding $1.77\times$ throughput under proportional allocation and 44\% cost reduction.
+Third, throughput scales to $4.09\times$ at $N = N_{\max} = 6$ with a Pareto knee at $N=3$ (86\% efficiency), and a single contention coefficient fitted on one mesh reproduces all twelve in-domain configurations across a $4\times$ mesh-size range within 6.4\%, including the boundary point within 0.8\%.
+Fourth, the capacity boundary is real, sharp, and predictable: beyond $\rho_N = 1$, busy-wait MPI spin displaces computation and throughput collapses to $0.50\times$ at $N=8$, worse than sequential execution.
+Fifth, the mechanism generalizes: four NPB kernels co-locate at $1.92$--$1.99\times$, a half-size cluster reproduces the gains, and memory grows linearly at 1.1\,GiB per simulation, never approaching cluster capacity.
+Sixth, a dynamic controller automated the full pipeline via KEP-1287 in-place CPU scaling, achieving $3.25\times$ for four simulations with zero pod restarts.

 These results demonstrate that Kubernetes, despite its microservices heritage, can serve as a cost-effective platform for throughput-oriented engineering simulation workloads.